 - the ability to build higher in areas where poor soils exist – a wood superstructure is lighter than other building materials and therefore, has reduced foundation requirements;

 - a quieter construction site - neighbours are less likely to complain and workers are not exposed to high levels of noise due to the high level of prefabrication involved;

 - improved worker safety – safety during construction can be improved with the ability to work off large mass timber floor plates that have already been machined at the plant to facilitate easy on-site assembly by the small number of crew involved;

-- shorter construction times - prefabricated components manufactured off-site can be shipped and installed relatively quickly, reducing the overall duration of construction which has huge positive financial implications;
+- shorter construction times - prefabricated components manufactured off-site can be shipped and installed relatively quickly, reducing the overall duration of construction which has huge positive financial implications; and

 Wood products store/sequester carbon absorbed by the trees while growing.
-Buildings constructed with mass timber are particularly advantaged when it comes to carbon sequestration because of the high wood volume in mass timber panels, columns and beams.
-As a low-carbon material, wood has significant potential to reduce the overall GHG (greenhouse gas) emissions of the building sector compared to other energy-intensive material.
+Buildings constructed with mass timber are particularly advantaged when it comes to carbon sequestration because of the high wood volume in mass timber panels, columns, and beams.
+As a low-carbon material, wood has significant potential to reduce the overall GHG (greenhouse gas) emissions of the building sector compared to other energy-intensive materials.
 Mass timber has the potential to be reused or repurposed in the event of disassembly at the end of the project’s life, thus allowing for longer carbon sequestration and reuse of construction materials.

 Life cycle assessment studies consistently show that wood outperforms other construction materials, in identical applications, in terms of embodied energy, air and water pollution and global warming mitigation.

 Are mass timber buildings all wood?